18F/development-guide/pages/css-styleguide/recommended_dependencies.md

 - **Accessibility**, for users first, developers as well.
 - **Open source**, for transparency and contribution.
-(need more)

-## Frameworks and Libraries
+## Frameworks and libraries
 The terms "framework" and "library" (and even "tool") are sometimes used interchangeably, but there is a not-so-subtle difference.
 Here's what these words mean when we use them at 18F:

 * **Frameworks** are collections of code that provide off-the-shelf building blocks (either visual components at the CSS level or feature-rich JavaScript objects).
 For instance, [Foundation] and [Bootstrap] are CSS frameworks, and [Backbone] is a JavaScript framework.
 * **Libraries** consist of the lower-level "helpers" that may serve as building blocks for custom components. [jQuery] and [Underscore] are JavaScript libraries; [Bourbon] provides both an overall structure for [Sass] projects and a slew of style helpers that can be mixed and matched.

-## Choosing a Tool
+## Choosing a tool
 Picking the right tool for the job can be tricky.
 We're working on a list of recommended tools for certain uses, but if your needs outgrow this list, here are some criteria that you can use to judge:

 1. **Popularity**: A project's GitHub star count can sometimes be a reliable indicator of whether other people have found this tool useful.
 More popular projects are usually a good pick because they're better documented, and people on your team are more likely to be familiar with them.
-1. **Examples & Documentation**: Speaking of which, does the project have up-to-date documentation?
+1. **Examples and documentation**: Speaking of which, does the project have up-to-date documentation?
 Are there clear and concise examples of how to use it?
 If not, it might be best to steer clear.
 1. **Community**: try searching for the tool's name on [stackoverflow.com](http://stackoverflow.com/) and looking for signs of a user community around it.
 Do questions get answered quickly?
 1. **Maintenance**: Is the project actively maintained?
 You can usually answer this question by looking at its GitHub stats (where applicable):
   - When was the last release, and/or the last commit?